 Rotation Exemption Policy: A dietetic interns with previous rotation experience may request "exemption status" during the orientation period or didactic classroom review.
-An intern may be exempt from a rotation, only if all the following criteria are met:
+An intern may be exempt from a rotation, if all of the following criteria are met and at the discretion of the internship director.

-- Step 1 Passed a similar rotation with another institution/program can provide proof of passing grade - Step 2 Successfully complete the Life University IP rotation module/simulation (including written exam) with 85% or better - Step 3 Present a case study on the rotation topic, prior to the scheduled rotation
+Step 1 - Passed a similar rotation with another institution/program can provide proof of passing grade

+Step 2 - Present a case study on the rotation topic, prior to the scheduled rotation